Matt Olson Preview, Player Props: Braves vs. Mets

-The Atlanta Braves, including Matt Olson (.432 on-base percentage in past 10 games, 52 points above season-long percentage), battle starter Tylor Megill and the New York Mets at Truist Park, Tuesday at 7:20 PM ET.
+On Wednesday, Matt Olson (batting .206 in his past 10 games) and the Atlanta Braves face the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Mets.
+In his previous game he had a hitless showing (0-for-4) against the Mets.

 Matt Olson Game Info & Props vs. the Mets